plotly/plotly.py/doc/README.md

 > release, update the `plotly==` version pin in `doc/requirements.txt` to match
 > the newly released version.
 The `doc-prod` build uses this pinned version
 > (not an editable install), so examples that rely on new features will fail
 > if the pin is stale.
+Set the `release` string in `doc/apidoc/conf.py` to the
+> same version, because the API reference shows that string as the version of
+> the documented release.

 ### Tutorial file format